 A Krampus Parade attracts all ages.
 But this dramatic event is a particular favorite of college-age and post-collegiate locals and visitors.
 Krampus Parade spectators in this category will find themselves amongst like-minded company, which makes the parade, and its inevitable post-event pub crawls, inspired places to meet new friends.

-During your visit to the Krampus Parade, be sure to layer up for a winter night in the Alps; keep your valuables out of reach; carry the address of your hotel or Airbnb; avoid the front row of spectators away from the marchers' swirling whips; and use your common sense when it comes to what you do after the parade.
+During your visit to the Krampus Parade, be sure to layer up for a winter night in the Alps; keep your valuables out of reach; carry the address of where you are staying; avoid the front row of spectators away from the marchers' swirling whips; and use your common sense when it comes to what you do after the parade.

 Krampus events are centered in the state of Tyrol in the western Austrian Alps.
 The Krampuslauf, or Krampus Parade, often takes place on either St. Nicholas Eve (Dec.
 5) or St. Nicholas Day (Dec.
 6).
 Some visitors who are have fallen under the spell of Krampus arrange their visits to catch the two parade nights in two different Tyrolean towns.